EastonAllred-f/love/README.md

 # love -what is it?
-# what is hte oposite of love
+wha*t is hte oposite of love